 By far the most well known of all Gloria’s paintings is Leaves.
 In April 1994 at Mosquito Bore in Utopia, Gloria began doing something new on her canvas.
 ‘That first one.
 I was looking, looking.
 Looks like leaf, and I been put another one and another one and ‘ah yeah’.
 First leaf.’
 (Gloria Petyarre).

 Throughout the years this design has become more refined, leaves aren’t just scattered on the ground but rather picked up in swift passing zephyrs, entangled in whirls of wind and swept across the landscape.
 This life energy attributed to the success of Leaves, winning Gloria the very prestigious Wynne Prize in 1999, and highly recommended in 2004.
 The Wynne prize is awarded annually for the best landscape painting of Australian scenery or for the best example of figure sculpture by Australian artists.
 Gloria became the first Australian artist commissioned by Hermes, the international fashion brand based in Paris.
 Gloria’s Leaves design was selected by Hermes for their 2009 collection and was released internationally.
 The design features on Hermes’ silk scarves as one of its spring/summer 2009 collection with the theme ‘Invitation to travel’.
 Gloria’s design was titled ‘Le Reve de Gloria’ which means ‘Gloria’s dreaming’.

-This Aboriginal Art Journal by Gloria Petyarre is packaged with information about the artist and artwork.
+This Aboriginal Art Canister by Gloria Petyarre is packaged with information about the artist and artwork.